 Herbs like coriander, peas and kale make great microgreens.
 They'll grow rapidly, so you're not waiting for weeks to reap what you sow!

 The perfect excuse to hunt around for materials from nature.
 After you've collected your grass, twigs and flowers, try one of these weaving techniques:

 19. Get creative with sticks

 Make a wand, play pooh sticks, or make a paintbrush with these stick games.
 There's even an entire book on the things you can get up to.
 Seriously.

 If you've got a bit more patience, here are some simple veggies to get the family into growing.
 Even a simple activity like planting seeds can be a fascinating task for inquisitive minds!

 Join the fun!

-Garden Day is 10th May, we'll be sharing our pictures with #Gardenday2020, so see you then for a virtual festival of gardens!
+Show us what your up to this Garden Day by using the hashtag #Gardenday2021.
 You can also follow @GardenDayUK on Candide, Facebook, Instagram and Twitter for more inspiration!

 Fill your May with flowers as we celebrate plants, the environment and how they benefit our own well being this Festival of Flowers this Spring.
 To get involved in the floral frivoloties and learn how to enter our competition throughout the month, see our story below!